Violence Prevention & Response

 You can visit with a staff member in RISE to learn about available resources.
 The RISE office is open Monday through Friday, 8:00 am - 5:00 pm and is closed during all University holidays.
 To make an appointment with a staff member, call (806) 742-2110.
 The Office of the Dean of Students coordinates all resources for students and can be reached at (806) 742-2984.

 5. What can Texas Tech do if someone is found responsible?

 Texas Tech does not conduct criminal investigations, but rather investigations to determine if the Student Code of Conduct was violated.
 These investigations rely on a "preponderance of evidence," meaning it is more likely than not that a violation occurred.
-You can get more information about this process here.
-If someone is found responsible, there is a range of consequences, with expulsion from the university being the most stringent penalty.
+You can get more information about this process from the Code of Student Conduct or by contacting the Title IX Administrator.